Use DraftKings promo code, get $200 bonus bets by targeting Patriots-Bills, Commanders-Chargers NFL picks

 Only the Buffalo Bills and Philadelphia Eagles exited Week 4 with undefeated records, while three teams (Saints, Jets, Titans) are still pursuing their first victories in the Week 5 NFL schedule.
 At DraftKings, sports bettors can wager on these trends to continue or fortunes to reverse in simply betting a winner, or hundreds of other NFL betting options with the latest DraftKings promo code, which offers new users $200 in bonus bets if your first $5 bet wins when online sports betting.

 The SportsLine model recommends backing one of these trends to continue convincingly, with the Bills covering an 8.5-point spread as home favorites against the New England Patriots on Sunday Night Football as one of its Sunday best bets at DraftKings.
 The Bills are 7-3 over the last five seasons against the Patriots.
-The model is expecting multiple dominating victories in the Week 5 NFL schedule, including the Lions (-10.5) covering against the Bengals in its Sunday best bets at DraftKings.
-The model is also projecting the Commanders vs. Chargers (-2.5) to go Over 47.5 points as quarterback Jayden Daniels returns to the lineup.
+The model is expecting multiple dominating victories in the Week 5 NFL schedule, including the Lions (-10.5) covering against the Bengals in its Sunday best bets at DraftKings in 57% of simulations.
+The model is also projecting the Commanders vs. Chargers (-2.5) to go Over 47.5 points as quarterback Jayden Daniels returns to the lineup, also in 57% of simulations.
 Claim the latest DraftKings promo code here, where new users get $200 in bonus bets if your first $5 bet wins:

 Check out our DraftKings promo code review for full details.